smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.2.1 =
+Added a Custom Translations URL field under Gatey › Settings › General.
+Point it to a JSON file to override any of the 22 built-in languages—or add completely new languages—without touching the code.

+= 1.2.0 =
+The front-end Authenticator screens are now fully localised: choose from 22 languages and switch text direction (LTR / RTL) as needed.

 = 1.1.2 =
 Refined the Settings screen: subscription-management actions now appear only for users who have permission to manage the site’s active plan.